With billions of emails being sent globally every day, competition for the inbox is more aggressive than ever.

 - Keep your data clean

-- Pay attention to your recipient behavior
+- Pay attention to your recipient's behavior

 While there are several third-party tools you can use, we’ve found that for general monitoring, the following tools provide good insight with minimal leg work to get set up:

 Google Postmaster Tools: ActiveCampaign data shows that Gmail/GSuite addresses represent more than 60% of an average email sender’s contact list.
 By setting up Google Postmaster Tools, you get access to metrics such as spam complaint rates and reputation by domain and IP.
 This will help you gauge the overall “health” of your domain and see reputation shifts in real time, so you can make adjustments to your sends accordingly.
-Here is some more information to help guide you through the setup process.

 Seed testing tools: You can use seed testing to validate campaign rendering and to measure inbox placement, which can provide insight on pain points (specific domains, content flags) that you can address to help bolster your reputation and, subsequently, inbox placement.
-We’ve created a help article with recommendations on various vendors to help keep you on top of your deliverability.

 A negative domain reputation can come from something as simple as too high of a hard bounce (invalid email) rate over time.
 It may be tempting to email everyone on your list as much as possible, but using little or no segmentation or not having a sunsetting protocol in place to remove inactive recipients can have consequences for your reputation.

 Furthermore, you need to have strong sign-up practices in place such as double opt-in to help prevent false and potentially risky data from entering your lists and causing reputation issues down the line.
-ActiveCampaign has a tool which can help you track, tag, and separate your contacts to help you focus your efforts on specific segments and devise a complementary sending strategy.
+ActiveCampaign has a tool that can help you track, tag, and separate your contacts to help you focus your efforts on specific segments and devise a complementary sending strategy.
 To learn more about tracking contact engagement, check out this help article.

 For more specific information on email verification vendors and their services, we suggest looking into Hunter’s Email Verifier, Kickbox, BriteVerify, and ZeroBounce.

-3. Pay attention to your recipient behavior
+Pay attention to your recipient's behavior

 If you are worried about domain reputation, it’s important to keep an eye on how your customers respond and interact with your emails.
 Are you seeing more spam folder placement?
 Recent spam complaints about your sends?
 Step back and look at how your sending practices align with our Email Deliverability: Best Practices guide.
 Make the changes you need to be aligned with practices, and, over time, you should see your reputation improve.